-On February 8, 2023, the Marin Open Space Trust (MOST) purchased and then conveyed the 60-acre Bald Hill property to the Marin County Open Space District (MCOSD).
-The land, which includes Bald Hill’s iconic, scenic summit and the hill’s eastern face, will be permanently protected and accessible to the public for recreational use.
+In February 2023, the Marin Open Space Trust (MOST) purchased and then conveyed the 60-acre Bald Hill property to the Marin County Open Space District (MCOSD).
+The land, which includes Bald Hill’s iconic, scenic summit and the hill’s eastern face, is now part of the Bald Hill Open Space Preserve.

+Highly visible, 1,132-foot Bald Hill is a spectacular backdrop to the Ross Valley.
+The 360-degree view from Bald Hill’s summit is phenomenal—to Mt Tamalpais and all of Marin, to San Francisco and San Pablo Bays, and to the prominent peaks in the East and North Bay.
 The property borders Marin Municipal Water District (MMWD) lands to the west and south, and is a gateway to more than 100,000 acres of protected land.
 Worn Springs Road, a MMWD fire road, traverses the western section of the land, making the summit accessible from trails originating in many of Marin’s communities.
-The land connects with hundreds of miles of trails, extending all the way to Pt.
-Reyes National Seashore and the Golden Gate Bridge.
+The land is habitat for fox, bobcat, and other wildlife, and features grassland, chaparral, and native forests of redwood, oak, bay, buckeye, and madrone.

 With permission from the Marin County Open Space District, in July 2023 MOST hired contractors to clear nonnative vegetation from the Upper Road West fire road leading to Worn Springs Road, making this route to the summit more accessible to the public.
 Additional restoration projects are planned in the near future.